 - If you plan to drive around and dive independently, ask for your dive shop for a Bonaire Diving map

 - Sunscreen: A must-have of course!
-But to keep protecting the stunning coral and marine life, use a biodegradable sunscreen.
-From what we come read, two elements – Titanium oxide and Zinc oxide – are biodegradable.
-To this date, the other chemical ingredients are not, which include the major sunscreen brands such as Banana Boat, Coppertone, No-Ad, etc. However, other brands have biodegradable products: Tropical Sands (formerly MexiTan), Caribbean Solutions, Kiss My face, Alba Botanica, BATAB, Hawaiian Tropic Biodegradable, Soleo Organics, and Badger.
+But to keep protecting the stunning coral and marine life, use biodegradable sunscreen.
+From what we come to read, two elements – Titanium oxide and Zinc oxide – are biodegradable.
+To this date, the other chemical ingredients are not, which include the major sunscreen brands such as Banana Boat, Coppertone, No-Ad, etc. However, other brands have biodegradable products: Tropical Sands (formerly MexiTan), Caribbean Solutions, Kiss My Face, Alba Botanica, BATAB, Hawaiian Tropic Biodegradable, Soleo Organics, and Badger.
 As the components and brands change, please verify each product.

 - Keep a reusable bottle of water handy, for a quick water sip before and after your dives.
 One can get dehydrated while diving.

 - Diving Insurance: We are big fans of DAN (Divers Alert Network), which is regarded as the industry leader for scuba-diving insurance and is known for its knowledgeable diving staff.

 - Rent a car: the island is small and easy to drive around.
 A car rental will give you the flexibility to discover independently.
 Grab a Bonaire Map that includes the small dirt roads, and explore the island outside the main paved infrastructure.

 - Alternatively, you can rent a scooter or a bike, but not as convenient to carry your scuba-diving gear!

 If you do drive, watch for the donkeys that roam freely around the island

 - Bonaire Top Attractions: Make sure to visit Rincon, or stop at one of the slave huts, and learn about Bonaire’s sober history.